Agarciafernandez/Agarciafernandez.github.io/_pages/about.md

 In Bayesian multi-target tracking, all information of interest about the trajectories the targets have followed is contained in the density of the set of trajectories given all available measurements.
 The mathematical foundations to perform multi-target tracking based on sets of trajectories were provided in [[S1]](https://ieeexplore.ieee.org/abstract/document/8731733), and the measure-theory connections in [[S2]](https://arxiv.org/abs/1912.01748).

-This framework has enabled the development of a novel class of filters that estimate sets of trajectories from first principles: trajectory PMBM (TPMBM) filters [[S3]](https://ieeexplore.ieee.org/abstract/document/10799204), trajectory PMB (TPMB) filters [[S4]](https://ieeexplore.ieee.org/abstract/document/9169859), trajectory probability hypothesis density (TPHD) filters and trajectory cardinality probability hypothesis density (TCPHD) filters [[SS]](https://ieeexplore.ieee.org/abstract/document/8846723
+This framework has enabled the development of a novel class of filters that estimate sets of trajectories from first principles: trajectory PMBM (TPMBM) filters [[S3]](https://ieeexplore.ieee.org/abstract/document/10799204), trajectory PMB (TPMB) filters [[S4]](https://ieeexplore.ieee.org/abstract/document/9169859), trajectory probability hypothesis density (TPHD) filters and trajectory cardinality probability hypothesis density (TCPHD) filters [[S5]](https://ieeexplore.ieee.org/abstract/document/8846723
 ).
 Among these, the TPMBM filters provide the closed-form solution to obtain the posterior on the set of trajectories.
-The rest are approximate filters.
+The rest are approximate filters with different computational-accuracy trade-offs.